barnazaka/barnazaka/README.md

 ### `WHAT I DO`

-- write code. it ships.
+- write code. it ships, well not all the time.
 - fullstack. web3.
 AI. whatever.

 ---